arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Vladimir Makei</strong>, Belarus’s foreign minister since 2012, died suddenly Belarussian state media reported on Saturday; no cause of death was provided.
+State media in <strong>Belarus </strong>reported that the foreign minister, <strong>Vladimir Makei</strong>, had suddenly died.
+No cause of death was reported.
+He had been in office since 2012 and had initially tried to improve.
 Mr Makei had tried to improve relations with the West, and even occasionally criticised Russia, before anti-regime protests in Belarus in 2020 led him to reverse his position.
 He had provided full-throated support for Russia’s invasion of Ukraine.

 The <strong>Federal Communication Commission</strong>, America’s telecommunications regulator, banned <strong>Huawei </strong>and <strong>ZTE</strong>, two Chinese technology firms, from selling goods in America.
 The commission cited national security concerns.
 The FCC had previously restricted companies from using government money to buy Huawei&#x27;s gear, but this ruling covers all private-sector purchases.
 The Biden administration had earlier stopped the export of semiconductors to China, in an increasingly protectionist turn.